dinubs/spectre/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+This project is primarily AI with human correction when necessary, I like to use spectre to build spectre (it's not perfect, but it's getting there).

 ## License